Orrstown farmer spiked milk with hydrogen peroxide

-Farmer Loren Martin’s used 32 percent of the chemical to treat the raw milk and reduce the bacteria count.
+Farmer Loren Martin’s used 32 percent of the chemical to treat the raw milk and reduce the bacteria count, according to the lawsuit.

 The victim suffered severe burns and permanent nerve injury to his hand when he came into contact with the tainted milk while loading it into his tanker truck.